Daniel-Epler/Better-Blackboard/README.md

 # Use
 you can press the keys #1-9 to go to the class with that period, or you can just press enter to go to whatever class you are currently in automatically!

+## Contact me at depler@nastudents.org if you have questions or feature requests